Geographic Distribution and Habitat

 Agile mangabeys can live up to 20 years in the wild.

-The pelage of agile mangabeys is brownish-gray agouti.
-(Agouti is a hair pattern that has a few alternating bands of color.)
+The pelage or coat of agile mangabeys is brownish-gray agouti.
+(Agouti is a hair pattern that has alternating bands of color.)
 The long non-prehensile tail is also brownish-gray, but only agouti at the base of the tail.
 The tips of the hair are usually black on the dorsal side.
 Their coat is light tan on their underside.
 The hands, feet, upper eyelids, and skin of the ears and face are all black.
 Infants are born with lighter colored faces, which darken as they age.

 The skulls of agile mangabeys are rather broad like many members of the Cercocebus genus.
 The upper molars are wider than they are long, which aids in cracking open nuts and ripping open tough fruits.